Complexity classification of local Hamiltonian problems: More general models

 \subsection{The case \texorpdfstring{$XX + \alpha YY$}{XX+aYY}}

-For Hamiltonians of the form $XX + \alpha YY$, where $\alpha \notin \{0,1\}$, we can reduce from the XY model.
+Using Hamiltonians of the form $XX + \alpha YY$, where $\alpha \notin \{0,1\}$, we can effectively emulate the XY model.
 Consider a line on 3 qubits with an $H := XX + \alpha YY$ interaction across each connected pair of qubits, i.e.\ an overall Hamiltonian of the form $H_{12} + H_{23}$.
 One can calculate explicitly that this has eigenvalues $\{\pm2\sqrt{1+\alpha^2},0\}$, and that the non-zero eigenvalues correspond to 2-dimensional subspaces.
 The lowest energy subspace is spanned by the states

 We take two copies of this gadget, labelled with triples $(1,2,3)$ and $(4,5,6)$, and effectively project into this lowest energy subspace using Corollary~\ref{cor:zerothorder} to obtain a logical 2-qubit space.
 By applying $H$ interactions across different pairs of physical qubits we can make effective interactions